alemart/speedy-vision/README.md

 `Speedy.Keypoint.Detector.ORB(name?: string): SpeedyPipelineNodeORBKeypointDescriptor`

 ORB descriptors.
-In order to decrease the sensitivity to noise, you may use as input a pyramid of a blurred image.
+In order to improve robustness to noise, apply a Gaussian filter to the image before computing the descriptors.

 ###### Ports